hipsterjazzbo/Landlord/README.md

 Laravel Multi Tenant
 ====================

-**HI THERE**

-This package is currently in a state of flux.
-If you'd like to take it for a spin, please have a go with the refactor branch.

-Thanks!

-***

 A general purpose multi-tenancy package for Laravel 4.2+.
 Accidentally derived from the work of [@tonydew](https://github.com/tonydew), and with help from [@rizqidjamaluddin](https://github.com/rizqidjamaluddin)

-**Note:** This is an experimental package.
-We're figuring out the best way to do this, together.
-Please have a play, but don't expect it to work perfectly right now.
-Pull requests welcome :)

 ## Installation